ctrl-cheeb-del/Resoled/README.md

 1. **Download the Application:** Download the latest version of Resoled from the releases [here](https://github.com/ctrl-cheeb-del/Resoled/releases).
 2. **Install the Application:** Follow the installation guide and enter your license key to get Resoled on your machine
-3. **Create Your First Task:** Launch Resoled and create your first task to start monitoring eBay listings.
+3. **Create Your First Task:** Launch Resoled and create your first task to start monitoring new listings.
 4. **Adjust Settings:** Customize your notification preferences and monitor settings to suit your needs.

 ## Prerequisites